 Is Head & Shoulders certified cruelty-free?

 Is Head & Shoulders owned by a certified cruelty-free parent?

 Which brands should I support instead?

-If you are looking for a brand who is serious about their anti-animal-testing policy.
+If you are looking for a brand that is serious about its anti-animal-testing policy.
 Check my list of brands that are against animal testing.